September 13-15, 2019 Friday at 2 PM – Sunday 2 PM

 Workshops and jam sessions are being offered this year in a more spontaneous fashion.
 Volunteer workshop and jam leaders will post their offerings on the big marker board in the middle of the camp.
 Discount offered to all music leaders (please consider giving a workshop or leading a jam during the weekend).

+Saturday Night is a do-it-yourself concert/coffee house following the musicians Potluck Supper at 5:30PM.
 Our special guest teacher is the amazing, multi-instrumentalist Steve Roy.
 We are honored to have Master Old Timers including George Fowler, Art Bryan, Jeff Titon, James Hyland, Bill Smith, Emily Jeffries and Baron Collins-Hill join us for the weekend.

 “A Fine Old Time on Penobscot Bay”